siddhantsingh2861/enterprise-HRMS-power-platform/README.md

 - **Not included:** any employee data, any credentials, and any importable solution package - nothing here can be deployed against the original system.

-The intent is to show *architecture and engineering approach*, not to redistribute an employer's internal system.
+The intent is to show *architecture and engineering approach* only.